Slackadays/mywebsite/content/articles/ultrassembler-so-fast.md

 Such performance ensures a good user experience on the platforms where Chata runs, but also as a consequence of this lack of overhead, you could also combine Ultrassembler with fantastic libraries like [libriscv](https://github.com/libriscv/libriscv) to implement low-to-no-cost RISC-V scripting in things like games, or maybe even in your JIT programming language!

-Let's look at how exactly I made Ultrassembler this fast so you can reap the benefits too.
+Let's look at some of the ways I made Ultrassembler this fast so that you can reap the benefits too.

 <span class="warning">WARNING!</span> &nbsp; The code you're about to see here is only current as of this article's publishing.
 The actual code Ultrassembler uses could be different by the time you read this in the future!